EVENTS

 A final bow in Germany, a cancer diagnosis, a death, a cookie, a conversation with God.
 This evening of solo dance and storytelling by Andrea Parson explores various memories and scenes surrounding the loss of her sister to breast cancer to 2020.
 You Can’t Be Serious is a hilarious and tragic story about witnessing, and grappling with death.
 Andrea sinks to the bottom, attempts a stand up routine and shines a light in the deep waters of the ocean.
 The audience is pulled toward Andrea as she directly asks them questions about death and love.
 This show lives between light and dark, between down and up, between the weight of tears and the levity of laughter.

-YCBS is truly a collaborative project that brings together the writing and performance of Andrea Parson, direction by Katherine Murphy Lewis, production support by FTGU and Body Vox, original music by Joe Kye and lighting design by Sophina Flores.
-The combined efforts of each are contributing to the birth of this new work that empowers individual artists, invites the unusual, challenges norms and forges new pathways for making and sharing live performance.
+YCBS is truly a collaborative project that brings together the writing and performance of Andrea Parson, direction by Katherine Murphy Lewis, production support by FTGU and Body Vox, original music by Joe Kye and original lighting design by Sophina Flores.

 Artist Bio’s